magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Billing block
 """""""""""""

-We not write the description to this field.
+This defines how the time is incremented after the minimum.
+E.g, if set to 6s and call duration is 32s, charged for 36.

 .. _did-charge_of:

-Charge
+Charge who
-""""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _did-calllimit:

-Channel Limit
+Channel limit
 """""""""""""

-We not write the description to this field.
+DID simultaneous calls